Festival Policies

 1. Metal

-3. Plastics or Composite Materials that has been fashioned to, or that can hold an edge or sharp point.
+3. Plastics or composite materials that have been fashioned to, or that can hold an edge or sharp point.

 11. Autographs